Out and about

 Can you drive with headphones on: Legal parameters

-The Swiss Road Traffic Act does not stipulate any specific provisions regarding the wearing of headphones while driving.
-But it stresses the duty of the driver to steer the vehicle safely at all times and to react appropriately to signals and traffic conditions (Art.
+The Swiss Road Traffic Act (RTA) does not contain any provisions prohibiting the wearing of headphones while driving.
+Rather, it stresses the driver’s obligation to steer the vehicle safely at all times and to react appropriately to signals and traffic (Art.
 31 para.
-1 Road Traffic Act ).
+1 RTA).
 In this context, the wearing of headphones, which severely restrict acoustic perception, should be viewed critically.

 Comprehensive traffic legal protection